 Art Classes from Les Petits Painters

-The art classes are held at the Sunday school room of the historic All Saints' at the Anglican Parish of Hunters Hill.
+The art classes are held at the Sunday school room of the historic St. Mark's Anglican Church of Hunters Hill

-Term 1 for Hunters Hill: February 4-March 31
+Term 1 for Hunters Hill: February 9 - March 30

 All materials are included in the fee.

 We will provide a smock for your child to wear over the clothes, but please ensure that your child's clothes can be soiled.

 Use the Google Map below to find your way to our art classes: